 If you’re a creative business owner, you’ve been there.
 We all have.
-I’ve been there six times.
+I’ve been there twelve times.
 I’m a puddle on the floor come mid-January.
 My goals and New Years resolutions down the drain two weeks in and Q1 hasn’t even ended yet.
-My husband looks up from his latest business book, and shrugs, “Sarah, you know this is how it always is.
-Ever year.”
+My husband looks up from his latest business book, and shrugs, “Sarah, you know this is how it always is every year.”
 “No!”
 I convince myself.
 THIS time is different.
 THIS time I’m really in trouble and the new year at hand is going to be the year it all falls a part.

 Avoid The Q1 Crash With A Second Look

 Below I’m sharing two graphs from my own business in 2016.
 It’s my hope that by sharing this personal information, that the women on my team and friends in my industry will be encouraged.
 That maybe you’ll start to celebrate a great year thus far, rather than “the beginning of the end” if Q1 didn’t go quite as planned.

 If you’ve been in business for more than a year, I really encourage you to take just thirty minutes to step back and make a similar graph for yourself.
 To assess your lead stream + income flow and allow it to encourage you over the next year.
 You might even use it to start predicting sales for the year (with an expected increase) + your own pay.

 I’ve learned a LOT from these numbers, and I’m sharing my favorite tips below.